Workforce and Talent Development Programs

 MAT2 is a three-year, no-cost program for high school seniors graduating this year.
 It provides hands-on experience in an in-demand field and can lead to an associates degree.
 Apprentice employees earn money while employers gain a skilled worker.

-One of the distinct advantages of having Albion College in the heart of our community is instant access to 1,300 bright, creative, and motivated young men and women.
-The liberal arts program taught at Albion not only exposes students to new ideas and ways of thinking; it also prepares them to be effective communicators and leaders in their chosen professions.
-Albion’s strength lies in its ability to provide a humanistic, liberal-arts education and at the same time give its students valuable experience and pre-professional instruction.
-As a component of this, the College heavily promotes internships, especially through the Gerald R. Ford Institute for Public Policy and Service and the Carl A. Gerstacker Institute for Professional Management.
-Contact the EDC for more information.
+With Albion College in the heart of our community, businesses have instant access to 1,300 bright, creative, and motivated young men and women.
+The College’s liberal arts program not only exposes students to new ideas and ways of thinking, it also prepares them to be effective communicators and leaders in their chosen professions.
+Albion’s strength lies in its ability to provide a humanistic, liberal-arts education while giving its students valuable experience and pre-professional instruction.
+The College heavily promotes internships, especially through the Gerald R. Ford Institute for Public Policy and Service and the Carl A. Gerstacker Institute for Professional Management.

 Kellogg Community College

-KCC offers several partnership opportunities for business and industry, including workforce training through the College’s Workforce Solutions and Industrial Trades Departments.
+KCC offers several partnership opportunities for business and industry.
+Customized training for groups of employees is available through the College’s Workforce Solutions Department.
+Open-entry, open-exit individualized skilled trades training is available through the Industrial Trades Department.

 Regional Manufacturing Technology Center (RMTC)